aspose-words/Aspose.Words-Documentation/_index.md

 ![Aspose.Words for Java Product Logo](home_2)

-Aspose.Words for Java is a class library that enables your applications to perform a great range of document processing tasks.
+Aspose.Words for Java is a class library that allows your applications to perform a great range of document processing tasks.
 Aspose.Words supports DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
 With Aspose.Words you can generate, modify, convert, render and print documents without using Microsoft Word®.

 {{% /alert %}}